mbbo128/parchemin/docker.md

 ##### Builds the images if the images do not exist and starts the containers
+Execute this command if you only modify docker-compose.yml
 - ```docker-compose up -d```
 ##### Others
 - ```docker-compose up -d --force-recreate```